 With the advent of the new Aion supercomputer featuring a different CPU architecture (AMD Epyc instead of Intel Broadwell/Skylake), and to mitigate the identified limitations, I wanted to rethink completely the framework.

-This led to a complete code refactoring leading to the RESIF 3.0 framework presented in at the occasion of the ACM PEARC’21 conference.
+This led to a complete code refactoring leading to the RESIF 3.0 framework presented in at the occasion of the ACM PEARC’21 conference, on July 22, 2021.

 - S. Varrette, E. Kieffer, F. Pinel, E. Krishnasamy, S. Peter, H. Cartiaux, and X. Besseron, “RESIF 3.0: Toward a Flexible & Automated Management of User Software Environment on HPC facility,” in ACM Practice and Experience in Advanced Research Computing (PEARC’21), Virtual Event, 2021.

-Validated against the 2019b toolchain with the ULHPC team, it enables the User Software Environment on ULHPC systems for now. it follows that the ULHPC software modules are structured according to the organization depicted below (click to enlarge) through Module bundles (i.e., using the
+Validated against the 2019b and 2020a toolchains with the ULHPC team, it enables the User Software Environment on ULHPC systems for now. it follows that the ULHPC software modules are structured according to the organization depicted below (click to enlarge) through Module bundles (i.e., using the

 Bundle easyblock, or the